hiroakina/Personal-To-Do-List-Manager/README.md

 - **Sort Tasks**: Sort tasks by priority or due date.
 - **Categorize Tasks**: Group tasks into categories such as "Work", "Personal", or "Other".

-### Data Persistence
-- Save tasks to a file and reload them later, ensuring no data is lost when the application is closed.

 ### Graphical User Interface
 - Built using Swing components like `JTable` and `JComboBox` for an interactive and intuitive experience.